Amazon Visiting Academics

 How do I apply?

-Accomplished academics who are interested in learning more about how their research may match the challenges, opportunities, and scale of Amazon are encouraged to reach out for more information via email@example.com.
+Accomplished academics who are interested in learning more about how their research may match the challenges, opportunities, and scale of Amazon are encouraged to reach out for more information via firstname.lastname@example.org.
 In the email, please provide information about your research interests and current areas of work, any relevant personal websites, and attach your CV.
+Pre-tenure to newly tenured faculty who express interest will be contacted if their expertise and experience aligns with current business needs; however, a response is not guaranteed.